mahishi/GettingAndCleaningData/CodeBook.md

 ####Code book for Tidy Data

-###### First column is the variable name given in Tidy Data
+###### First column is variable name given in Tidy Data
-###### Second Column is the description of the measurement.
-This can be the mean of means  OR  mean of standard deviation for that subject-activity combination
+###### Second Column is description of the measurement in Tidy Data.
+This could be mean of means  OR  mean of standard deviation for that subject-activity combination.

 subject ==> Number of the subject on whom we have the measurement activity_name ==> Activity Name on which we have the measurement